This is most recent syllabus. Your final syllabus will be given during your first day of class

 - a heightened awareness of cultural differences;

-- gained new knowledge of aligned fields like psychology, philosophy, linguistics, decision-making, and marketing;
+- gained new knowledge of aligned fields like behavioral sciences, psychology, philosophy, decision-making, marketing, etc.;

 - taken initiative to develop a set of collaborative research projects with community partners;